renovatebot/renovate/docs/usage/configuration-options.md

 ### depNameTemplate

 If `depName` cannot be captured with a named capture group in `matchString` then it can be defined manually using this field.
-It will be compiled using `handlebars` and the regex `groups` result.
+It will be compiled using Handlebars and the regex `groups` result.

 ### lookupNameTemplate

 `lookupName` is used for looking up dependency versions.
-It will be compiled using `handlebars` and the regex `groups` result.
+It will be compiled using Handlebars and the regex `groups` result.
 It will default to the value of `depName` if left unconfigured/undefined.

 ### datasourceTemplate

 If the `datasource` for a dependency is not captured with a named group then it can be defined in config using this field.
-It will be compiled using `handlebars` and the regex `groups` result.
+It will be compiled using Handlebars and the regex `groups` result.

 ### versioningTemplate

 If the `versioning` for a dependency is not captured with a named group then it can be defined in config using this field.
+It will be compiled using Handlebars and the regex `groups` result.

+### registryUrlTemplate

+If the `registryUrls` for a dependency is not captured with a named group then it can be defined in config using this field.
-It will be compiled using `handlebars` and the regex `groups` result.
+It will be compiled using Handlebars and the regex `groups` result.

 ## registryUrls